 So, having downloaded the app and installed it, the next step is to plug everything in and set it all up.
-The first thing to note is that you can’t charge your iPad and DJ with it at the same time, because the iDJ Live plugs in to the dock.
-Numark claims three hours’ DJing time on the iPad, and six on the iPad 2.
+The first thing to note is that you can’t charge your iPad and DJ with it at the same time, because of the iDJ Live plugs into the dock.
+Numark claims three hours’ DJing time on the iPad and six on the iPad 2.

 The second thing to note is that the system uses the age-old “hack” of having a splitter cable to allow you to cue one record while playing another to your audience.
 This effectively uses one of the two channels in the stereo signal for each purpose, so the DJing is done in mono.
 No big issue – it’s a little-known fact that most club PA systems run in mono anyway – but it limits the sound quality that of the internal audio interface nonetheless.

 So you also plug the splitter cable in, plugging your headphones into one output and your speakers into the other.
-It has two 1/8″ (3.5mm) jacks, so your headphones have to have the smaller style of plug on them, and the easiest speakers to plug in are computer speakers, although you can of course plug any speaker/amp you like in with the correct cable to go between them and the iDJ Live’s splitter.
+It has two 1/8″ (3.5mm) jacks, so your headphones have to have the smaller style of plug on them, and the easiest speakers to plug in are computer speakers, although you can, of course, plug any speaker/amp you like with the correct cable to go between them and the iDJ Live’s splitter.

 Finally, you physically set it all up.
 Here’s where the moulded plastic parts are turned into a stand.
 You fold one of them and push the other one into two slots as a brace.
 It holds the iPad reasonably steadily at an angle that’s good for sitting down and DJing but wrong if you want to stand up.
 In reality you’ll probably want to find your own way of propping your iPad up, but the supplied stand will get you started.
 It has to be said that when you tuck it behind the unit, it does look overall like a pretty neat little DJing set-up.